-Loft insulation is made from a wide range of materials.
-Price, effectiveness, application and green credentials are all factors to be considered when choosing the best loft insulation material for your project.
+Manufacturers produce loft insulation from a wide range of materials.
+When choosing the best loft insulation material for your project, you should consider price, effectiveness, application, and sustainability.

 The good news is that there are plenty of options to choose from!
 Let’s take a closer look.